MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 `iOSApp` and `AndroidApp` objects aren't instantiated directly.
 Instead, they are created using the helper `ConfigureApp` class.
 This class is a builder that ensures that the `iOSApp` or `AndroidApp` is properly instantiated.

-It is recommended that a new `IApp` instance be used for each test; this will prevent state from one test spilling over into another, affecting the results and reliability of the downstream tests.
+It's recommended that a new `IApp` instance be used for each test; this will prevent state from one test spilling over into another, affecting the results and reliability of the downstream tests.
 There are two places where an NUnit test could initialize an instance of `IApp`:

 * **In the `SetUp` method** Typically, a test fixture is a logical grouping of related tests, each of them running independent of the other.
 In this scenario the `IApp` should be initialized in the `SetUp` method, ensuring that a new `IApp` is available for each test.
 * **In the `TestFixtureSetup` method**  In some situations a single test may require its own test fixture.
 In this case it may make more sense to initialize the `IApp` object once in the `TestFixtureSetup` method.

 Once `IApp` has been configured, a test may begin to interact with the application being tested.
-To do so, it is necessary to obtain references to the views that are visible on the screen.
+To do so, it's necessary to obtain references to the views that are visible on the screen.
 Many methods in Xamarin.UITest take a `Func<AppQuery, AppQuery>` parameter to locate the views.
 For example, the following snippet shows how to tap on a button:

 ```csharp
 app.Tap(c=>c.Button("ValidateButton"));